flokk.

 Grafton Street and Powerscourt Townhouse Centre

-Spend the late afternoon browsing Grafton Street's buskers and then duck into the Powerscourt Townhouse Centre, a Georgian mansion converted into an independent shopping arcade with crafts, jewellery,
+Spend the late afternoon browsing Grafton Street's buskers and then duck into the Powerscourt Townhouse Centre, a Georgian mansion converted into an independent shopping arcade with crafts, jewellery, and Irish design.
+A good spot to pick up souvenirs that are not mass-produced.

 shopping